Screenshot of Hero section

 Hifi Wireframe

 In the workshop I facilitated earlier, we decided on going with a 3D style to stand out.
 I used Blender create 3D images, one brain and a plate with mini brains.
-The so called "well plate" is what BrainZell grows the actual organoids inside of.
+The so-called "well plate" is where BrainZell grows the actual organoids.

 This was my first time making something 3D.
 The brains I used a free asset for, but I made a lot of changes to it, and the plate I made from scratch.